-All incidents that involve potential criminality will be referred to the police.
+All incidents that involve potential criminality will be referred to the police and/or social services.
 A restorative justice approach will automatically follow the sanction.
 This may include community service and/or a meeting at the Police Station, where Parents/Carers will be asked to accompany their son/daughter.